 Don’t wait for a certain moment or performance to give him encouragement and appreciation.
 Turn to him and do it at any moment.
 Tell him why you are proud of him.
 Do it privately and publicly.
-Let him know that you believe in him.
-Explain to him the qualities of a strong man he already possesses.
+Let him know you believe in him.
+Point out the qualities of a strong man that you see in him.

-Video games, toys, and a certain TV show may not be something you like to talk about.
+You may not enjoy talking about video games, toys, and a certain TV show.
 However, in his world, there is nothing else more exciting.
-Just like anyone: When there is something exciting in our life, we want to tell the people we care about.
+Just like anyone, when there is something exciting in our lives, we want to tell the people we care about.
 He wants to tell you.
 Be interested in it.
 Ask him questions and validate his enthusiasm.
 He’ll feel it and never forget it.

 When we have a lot of errands and household jobs, we tend to put something in front of our kids to occupy them.
 However, they want to be with us and connect.
-It can create tension.
 Have him work with you.
 Tell him you need his help.
-He will feel empowerment and a sense of approval.
+He will feel empowered and a sense of approval.
 The project may take more time, but it will be time well spent.

 Huddle Up Question